 Drinking water comes from many different sources.
 One large source is surface water, such as lakes, rivers and reservoirs.
 If no surface water source exists near your community, then your water may comes from an underground water source such as an aquifer.
 Wells often tap into the natural aquifers that exist below the surface and run all over the Earth.
 Aquifers can be very small or many miles long.
 It is important to consider how your source of drinking water is affected by acts of nature and humans.
 It is not just what happens in the lake, reservoir or well, but what happens over the whole watershed (as was discussed in Lesson 3, An Underground River).

 Drinking water directly from a well or surface source can be risky because that source may already have contaminants present.
+Refer to the associated activity What's Down the Well? for students to learn by creating models how wells are common water sources that can be contaminated via groundwater.
 Some compounds in water may be harmful to the organisms that use that water source.
 These compounds can be naturally occurring — such as metals or minerals from rock erosion, or human-induced — such as fertilizer run-off, factory discharges or dissolved pharmaceuticals.
 Water dissolves or absorbs whatever it comes in contact with, and this can be dangerous if the substances are harmful.

 Water contamination can negatively affect the organisms that come in contact with it.
 The affects can be acute or cause illness and death.
 Microbial organisms and large chemical spills in drinking water can cause acute affects.
 Contaminants can also cause chronic effects in humans, which occur over time after drinking water with dangerous levels of contaminants.
 Some examples of chronic effects are: cancer, liver and kidney problems.
 These are most often due to chemical spills, high levels of minerals and other toxins.